-According to Cengage Learning, television advertising still rules when advertisers make media purchases.
+According to Cengage Learning, television advertising still rules when advertisers purchase media.
 Approximately 40 cents of each dollar spent on advertising derives from TV advertising.
 Television advertising enables marketers to reach local and national viewing markets.
-The largest share of TV advertising revenue is generated by businesses or organizations with nationwide advertising budgets.
+Businesses or organizations with nationwide advertising budgets generate the largest share of TV advertising revenue.

 Digital advertising research tends to overstate the case about how and when television will die.
 After all, national and cable networks are populated by many of the same young, brilliant online marketers seeking to delight their customers.
-As digital and video marketing take on some of the characteristics of TV ads, television networks also convert ideas used by digital marketers.
+As digital and video marketing take on some of the characteristics of TV ads, television networks also convert ideas digital marketers use.

 Broadcast TV vs. Cable TV Advertising

-So let us start by explaining some basic differences between spot television and spot cable advertising.
+So let us explain some basic differences between spot television and spot cable advertising.

 Broadcast Reaches More People